KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 * size of disk
 * network cards, and the network to which each network card connects

 When you pass the `--driver=kvm2` on the `minikube start` command, minikube configures itself to talk to KVM to get things done.
 That handles the *"talking to the Hypervisor"* part.
-When the VM is being created, the DHCP services serving/attached to each virtual network, assigns an IP address to the corresponding network interface on the VM.
+When the VM is being created, the DHCP services serving/attached to each virtual network, assign an IP address to the corresponding network interface on the VM.
 This IP address can be queried/obtained directly from the hypervisor. e.g.

 ```
 [root@kworkhorse ~]# virsh net-list